Anxiety attack symptoms are characterised by mild to severe mental (emotional) and physical effects.

 An increase in cholesterol and triglycerides also occurs.
 If too much insulin is released blood glucose drops sharply, leading to many of the above symptoms.

 If at this point no food is eaten, to prevent the glucose dropping too low, the adrenals again pump out adrenaline to bring stored glucose into the blood, and so a vicious cycle is started.

 Adrenaline, apart from making the heart race, produces the following anxiety attack symptoms.

-With the drop in levels of neurotransmitters, particularly GABA, (one of our major calming neurotransmitters) and serotonin (our major 'happy' neurotransmitter) and a drop in progesterone levels, agitation, nervousness, panic attacks or panicky feelings are produced.
+With the drop in levels of neurotransmitters, particularly GABA, (one of our major calming neurotransmitters) and serotonin (our major mood control neurotransmitter) and a drop in progesterone levels, agitation, nervousness, panic attacks or panicky feelings are produced.
 It is essential to replace these missing nutrients to prevent further agitation.

 Food plays an important role.
 Excess carbohydrates in the form of sugar, sweet drinks, processed foods, all grains, and sweet starchy fruit and vegetables, can cause blood glucose to increase too rapidly.
 This prompts excess insulin to be released, which drops the blood glucose too fast.
 And the whole cycle begins again.

 Progesterone has been found to enhance GABA's calming affect and suppress the excitatory glutamate response.
 The anti anxiety affect is noticed within three to ten minutes, whether injections or topical progesterone had been used as the means of administration.

 The anti-anxiety response is similar to that found after the administration of benzodiazepine drugs, but of course with no addictive risks.
 See here.